 Two options for arranging interpreter services:

-Providers may directly contact an interpreter for a patient or client.
+Providers may directly contact an interpreter for a patient or client for urgent, emergent, or walk-in appointments.
+For scheduled appointments, use the Interpreter Scheduling System.
 There is no need for prior authorization on open and allowed claims.

 In-person interpreting is most appropriate for complex, sensitive medical interpreting and life-threatening situations, for example: